Sofia-Alves/Nail-It/readme.md

 - And a dedicated marketplace in which you have the possibility to contact your favorite Nail stylist :
   . to buy and sell products from the nail artists

-## Technologies Project is created with:
+## Technologies that the project was created with:
 HTML
 CSS
 Bootstrap